JLInF97/PSWebGUI/docs/Format-Html.md

 # Format-Html

 ## SYNOPSIS
-Format and style PowerShell commands output in HTML and Bootstrap.
+Formats and stylizes PowerShell commands output using HTML and Bootstrap.

 ## SYNTAX